hradhakrishnan/Google-DLP-NodejsAngular-Demo/README.md

 # Google-DLP-NodejsAngular-Demo
 A Nodejs angular webapp to demo Google Dlp API using keyfilename for authentication

-Once you have downloaded are pulled the Project
+Once you have the Project downloaded

 Run "npm intall" to install dependencies

-Update yourkey.json with the service account key credentials
+Update yourkey.json with the service account key credentials from your Google Cloud account + Project

 Run "node index.js" to start the demo.